GuilhermeCunha79/LMS_MicroserviceArchitecture/psoft-project-2024-g1/Docs/GlobalArtifacts/RelevantDocumentsIteration2/TechnicalMemos/Microservices separation/TechnicalMemo1.1.md

 - **Loose Coupling**: Ensure that services communicate through well-defined APIs and avoid direct dependencies, allowing for easier maintenance and independent evolution.
 - **Independent Deployment and Scaling**: Allow each service to be deployed, updated, and scaled independently to better manage the load and ensure service continuity.
 - **Inter-Service Communication**: Use asynchronous messaging or REST APIs for communication between services to decouple them while still enabling necessary collaboration.
+- **Strangler Fig Pattern**: Gradually migrate from the monolithic system to the microservices architecture using the Strangler Fig Pattern.
+This pattern ensures a smooth transition by replacing monolithic components incrementally with microservices, allowing for continuous functionality throughout the migration process.

 ## Factors
 The solution needs to accommodate varying business requirements and scale according to demand.
 As each microservice is independent, its configuration, deployment, and scaling can be customized to meet the specific needs of each domain, ensuring a more responsive system.
 Additionally, isolating the domains reduces the risk of errors and makes it easier to enforce clear separation of concerns.